PerziThomas/DA_Perzi_Ambrosch/source/Performance Optimization on the frontend.md

 ![React Profiler View before implementing performance optimizations.](source/figures/React_Profiler_before.png "Screenshot"){#fig:stress_one width=90%}
 \

 The map component is wrapped in _React.memo_ in order to rerender only when relevant props have changed.
-In the case of this app, that means a change in the collection of geofences to be displayed, a change regarding road geofence creation that is displayed in the map, polygon colour or some meta settings.\
+In the case of this app, that means a change in the collection of geofences to be displayed, a change regarding road geofence creation that is displayed in the map, polygon color or some meta settings.\

 With a custom check function _isEqual_, the _React.memo_ function can be set to rerender only when one of these props changes.